moveworks/developer-docs/authentication-guides/workday/README.md

 ![Untitled](images/Untitled%2026.png)

-Add any permissions that are needed for your Moveworks bot which will be dependent on what you plan on needing access to, the permissions we typically look for are shown [here](https://help.moveworks.com/docs/workday-access-requirements#permissions).
+Add the permissions that are needed for your Workday integration / use case.
+Permissions will vary per plugin guide.
+For example, permissions for time off and leave of absence are specified [here](https://help.moveworks.com/docs/workday-access-requirements#permissions).

 Click Ok.